-Pneumonia is inflammation or infection of one or both lungs caused by a virus or bacteria.
-Another name for pneumonia is a chest infection.
+Pneumonia is inflammation or infection of one or both lungs caused by viruses or bacteria.
 Whole sections of the lung may become blocked by the infection, so that air cannot enter the lungs properly.
-The doctor probably suspected pneumonia when examining your child.
-And the diagnosis of pneumonia is confirmed by a chest x-ray, which will show “consolidation” (swelling of the lung) and sometimes a buildup of fluid known as “effusion”.

 What are the symptoms?

-Symptoms vary greatly depending on the age of the child and the organism or bug which has caused the illness.
-Children often have one or more of:
+Symptoms vary depending on the age of the child and the organism or bug which has caused the illness.
+Your child may have one or more of these symptoms:

 - fast and/or difficult breathing